Physiotherapist - Disability Assessor by TFS Healthcare

 Permanent - full time or part time available, on a hybrid working basis.

-Are you seeking a genuine work-life balance in an organisation that supports you to be great in your role?
-We're looking for Physiotherapists who wish to thrive as you use and develop your clinical skills in a different way, enabling people move forward with their lives.
+Are you an experienced caregiver seeking a genuine work-life balance in an organisation that supports you to be great and thrive in your role?
+We're looking for Nurses, Physiotherapists or Occupational Therapists who wish to thrive as you use and develop your clinical skills in a different way, enabling people move forward with their lives.

-As a Physiotherapist Disability Assessor you'll be responsible for carrying out full, holistic assessments with individuals who have a varied range of physical and/or mental health conditions and seeking to receive the ESA benefit scheme.
-An in-depth training programme is provided, so you will feel fully equipped for your new role, plus you'll earn over 100 hours of CPD points within your first 3 months!
+The role of an ESA Disability Assessor offers a complete change from a typical clinical environment.
+You'll be responsible for carrying out full, holistic assessments with individuals who have a varied range of physical and/or mental health conditions and seeking to receive the ESA benefit scheme.
+You do not need any experience as a Disability Assessor previously, as an in-depth training programme is provided.
+So, you will feel fully equipped for your new role, and you'll earn over 100 hours of CPD points within your first 3 months!

 - Obtain genuine work-life balance with part-time and hybrid patterns available